Vinberg's $\theta$-groups and rigid connections

 \subsection{Acknowledgement}

 The author is grateful to Z. Yun for allowing him to use his unpublished result and for many helpful discussions.
-An ongoing project with M. Kamgarpour and X. Zhu is the main motivation to write this paper.
-The author thanks them cordially for the collaboration.
+He also thanks X. Zhu and M. Kamgarpour for inspiring conversations.
 The main part of this work was accomplished when the author was visiting the Max Planck Institute for Mathematics in Bonn.
 He thank the institution for the wonderful working atmosphere.